HuddleCard Help Center

 Managing Your Preferences

-If you're connected via Slack, some notifications may come through Slack instead of email.
-Card delivery emails are always sent regardless — they're too important to miss.
+If you're connected via Slack, signing reminders (weekly upcoming, Friday reminders, and tomorrow summaries) come through Slack instead of email.
+Card delivery notifications are always sent through both Slack and email to make sure nothing is missed.

 Frequently Asked Questions